Deer hunting licences

 |Muntjac Deer||1 September to 31 August||All counties|

-You cannot hunt deer in Ireland without a licence and the penalties for hunting deer without a licence can include fines, imprisonment, or both.
-You can only hunt deer for the period stated on your licence.
+You need a licence to hunt deer in Ireland and can only hunt them for the period stated on your licence.
+The penalties for hunting deer without a licence include fines, imprisonment, or both.

 Deer hunting licence

-The deer hunting licence you are issued with contains the following information:
+Your deer hunting licence contains the following information:

 - Your name and address